Quadratic Poisson brackets for the Camassa--Holm peakons: Quadratic Poisson brackets for the peakon model

 As explained in section \ref{sect:peak-RB-lin}, the Ragnisco--Bruschi Lax matrix is given by taking for the spectral parameter $z$ in $\cL(z)$ the values of the fixed points of the involution $\sigma$.
 Since the $r$-matrices that appear in the quadratic structure \eqref{eq:PB-quad} have poles in $z_2=z_1$ and $z_2=z_1^{\sigma}$, it is again necessary to consider the quadratic structure \eqref{eq:PB-quad} in the two fixed points $z_1=z_+$ and $z_2=z_-$.
 It follows that the $z$-dependence in \eqref{eq:PB-quad} disappears and the Ragnisco--Bruschi Lax matrices satisfy the following quadratic Poisson structure:

 or equivalently

-As for the linear Poisson structure, it leads to a quadratic Poisson structure for the variables $p_k$ and $q_{ij}$.
+It leads to a quadratic Poisson structure for the variables $p_k$ and $q_{ij}$.
 To the best of our knowledge, this quadratic Poisson structure was not known for the Ragnisco--Bruschi peakons.

 Let us emphasize that the structure \eqref{eq:PB-RB-quad} is different from the one in \eqref{eq:rll-quad-cst}.
 Indeed, in the Camassa--Holm case, the same Lax matrix appears in the two auxiliary spaces.
 On the contrary, in the Ragnisco--Bruschi case, one needs to consider two different Lax matrices, one corresponding to $\rho_{+}=z_+$ and one corresponding to $\rho_{-}=z_-$, in order to define a quadratic Poisson structure.
 Hence the Poisson brackets for the variables $p_k, q_ {ij}$ are not given by the original peakon Poisson brackets \eqref{eq:PBCH}, although the matrices $L^{\rho_\pm}$ are constant matrices such that $(L^{\rho_\pm})^t=L^{\rho_\pm}$ as in the reduction done in section \ref{sect:peak-strict}.
-They rather obey the general formulas \eqref{eq:qijpk}.
+They instead obey the general formulas \eqref{eq:qijpk}.
+The need for two different Lax matrices to define the quadratic structure explains why such a structure has not been proposed before.
+In this regard, the spectral parameter approach presented in this paper is more natural, since the quadratic structure is obtained through a single Lax matrix.

 When $\gamma=\pm2$, one recovers the quadratic structure of the Camassa--Holm peakons \eqref{eq:PBCH} as expected.